Value-State Gated Attention for Mitigating Extreme-Token Phenomena in Transformers: Experiments

 \subsection{Empirical Validation on the Bigram-Backcopy Task}

 To empirically validate our analysis, we use the Bigram-Backcopy (BB) task from~\citet{guo2024active}.
 This synthetic task is specifically designed to create a controlled environment where extreme-token phenomena are reliably induced.
 Data generation follows two rules based on token identity: 1)~\textbf{Bigram task:} For most non-trigger tokens, the next token is generated from a fixed bigram probability distribution, similar to a Markov chain.
 The attention mechanism provides no useful information for this task.
 2)~\textbf{Backcopy task:} When predefined trigger tokens (\emph{e.g.}, t) is encountered, the model must ignore the bigram rule and instead copy the token preceding the trigger.
 This task requires the attention mechanism to focus specifically on the token to be copied.
-We trained two models on this task: a vanilla Transformer and one with VGA.
+We trained three models on this task: a vanilla Transformer, and its variants with IGA and VGA.
 The results are presented in~\Fref{fig:bb} and~\Fref{fig:bb2}.

-\textbf{Attention sinks.}~\Fref{fig:bb}(a) shows that the two models exhibit clearly distinct attention patterns.
+\textbf{Attention sinks.}~\Fref{fig:bb}(a) shows that the models exhibit clearly distinct attention patterns.
 The vanilla model (left) exhibits a prototypical attention sink.
 For all non-trigger query tokens, attention collapses onto the <$s$> (start) token, which carries no semantic information for these queries.
-In contrast, VGA (right) mitigates this behavior.
+IGA (middle) achieves a more distributed attention pattern than Vanilla, yet it does not eliminate the pathological concentration as comprehensively as VGA (right).
+In contrast, VGA mitigates this behavior.
 The attention weights are more evenly distributed, and no single token acts as a universal sink, demonstrating that VGA effectively prevents the pathological concentration of attention.